Autonomous Decisions

 Key data:Keet, C.M.
 Autonomous Decisions -- Computing quandaries in short fiction.
 KREST Publishers, 2025.
 192p.
 ISBN: 978-0-7961-9536-4 (paperback); 978-0-7961-9537-1 (eBook).

-It will soon be available in paperback and as eBook from various online stores, among others:
+It's available in paperback and as eBook from various physical and online stores, among others:

 Media